|Evolving Connectionist Systems||Software||Publications|

 From 2000 to 2004 I was a senior teaching fellow in the Department of Information Science, University of Otago.
 As part of my duties I coordinated and taught courses in computational intelligence, data processing and data mining at second, third and fourth year level.
 Some of the lectures I presented are available here.

 I grew up in the small town of Waimate in South Canterbury, New Zealand.
 I received the degree of Bachelor of Science with First Class Honours in Information Science from the University of Otago in 1996, and a PhD degree, with a focus on artificial neural networks, evolutionary algorithms and fuzzy data mining from the same department in 2004.

-I am a Senior Member of the IEEE and I am serving as the Chair of the Social Media Committee of the IEEE Computational Intelligence Society.
+I am a Senior Member of the IEEE and was previously the Chair of the Social Media Committee of the IEEE Computational Intelligence Society.

 I have written or contributed to more than eighty publications in international conferences and journals, in the fields of computational intelligence, bioinformatics, and ecological informatics / ecological modelling.
 I am currently serving on the editorial board of the journals Soft Computing, Evolving Systems and Complex and Intelligent Systems.
 I previously served on the editorial board of IEEE Transactions on Neural Networks and Learning Systems.

 I also run a blog on computational intelligence and a site on evolving connectionist systems.
 Much of the software I develop for my research is freely available here.

 My complete academic curriculum vitae is available as a PDF here.
 My Google Scholar citations profile is available here (current h-index 20).